knznsmn/nmmrz/outils/linux.md

 - [vim](vim.md)
 - [openssh](ssh.md)

 Always run `apt update` first before installing any software, else your Linux machine will turn into Windows and you'd be sorry.
+Just kidding.
+Actually, WIndows is a great OS, not just for games.
+Visual Studio is a great IDE for making a plethora of applications for all platforms and it can only be installed on a Windows device if I am not wrong.

 ```bash
 sudo apt update && sudo apt upgrade -y